Vaei/PredictedMovement/README.md

 ## Stamina
 Net predicted stamina and drain state.
 It also includes a correction mechanism.

+## Modifiers
+_Added in version 2.0.0 of PredictedMovement_

+Modifiers are similar to states such as sprinting, however instead of a single on/off state, they contain multiple levels, e.g. `Boost Level 1-5` (or more, or less).

+Included Modifiers: `Boost`, `Snare`, `SlowFall`

+Modifiers come in two formats: `Local Predicted` (applied to self, e.g. a buff) and `Server Initiated` (applied to another, e.g. a debuff).

+Furthermore, `Server Initiated` modifiers include a functional and production tested client authority solution, that allows limited/partial location authority for the client when the server applies a Modifier to your character, to prevent problematic de-sync.

+The included modifiers can be duplicated to achieve plenty of other modifications.

 # Demonstration
 I used this in my own project, here you can see the character sprinting, consuming stamina, strafing, and proning with high latency (>220ms) and `p.netshowcorrections 1`.
 As you can see, there is no desync.

 https://youtu.be/SHVm57AMruc

 # Changelog

+### 2.0.0
+* Movement Modifiers added
+  * Boost, SlowFall, Snare included by default
+* Client Authority solution added
+* Wiki added

 ### 1.5.2
 * Version number follows Unreal format 1.0.5.2 > 1.5.2